In the guide

 • makes a payment to a trader for supply of a product (consumer-payment contract)

 The second condition is that the trader has engaged in a prohibited practice.
-A prohibited practice means a misleading action or an aggressive practice (see above).
+A prohibited practice means a misleading action or an aggressive practice (see below).

 The final condition is that the prohibited practice was a significant factor in the consumer's decision to enter into the contract.